Nativenerd1004/10Alytics-Sales-Performance-Dashboard-Using-Excel/README.md

 - **Result:** The generated actionable insights informed strategic decisions for the business success.

 # Conclusion
-The e-commerce performance dashboard provides valuable insights, but further data exploration and analysis are recommended for a more comprehensive understanding.
+The 10Alytics performance dashboard provides valuable insights, but further data exploration and analysis are recommended for a more comprehensive understanding.